Sign Patterns of Inverse Doubly-Nonnegative Matrices: Results

 It remains to characterize the signs of the entries in the rightmost column of $A_{k+1}^{-1}$ (specifically, the entries at rows $j=1,\hdots, k$ and column $k+1$).
 From the block inverse formula, these entries are given by ${\bf h}=- \frac{c}{d}(A_k-\frac{c^2}{d}{\bf e}_i{\bf e}_i^T)^{-1} {\bf e}_i$.
 Since $c$ and $d$ are positive, the column vector ${\bf h}$ is equal to the $i$th column of $(A_k-\frac{c^2}{d}{\bf e}_i{\bf e}_i^T)^{-1}$, multiplied by a negative scalar.
 Thus, notice that the entry at row $j$ and column $k+1$ of $A_{k+1}^{-1}$ has the opposite sign as the entry at row $j$ and column $i$.
 Since the vertex $k+1$ is different in color from the vertex $i$ in the two-coloring of $\Gamma_{k+1}$, the entry at row $j$ and column $k+1$ is negative if and only if vertices $j$ and $k+1$ have opposite colors, and is positive otherwise.
 Thus, the sign pattern of $A_{k+1}$ has been verified, and the theorem has been proved by induction. $\Box$ \end{proof}

-Theorem $2$ demonstrates that the sign pattern of the inverse of a doubly nonnegative matrix is uniquely determined, when graph $\Gamma$ of the nonnegative matrix is is a tree.
-For general graphs, the unique determination of the sign patterns does not hold: for instance, two doubly nonnegative matrices with complete graphs can be constructed with different inverse sign patterns.
+Theorem $2$ demonstrates that the sign pattern of the inverse of a doubly nonnegative matrix is uniquely determined, when the graph $\Gamma$ of the matrix is a tree.
+We do not have a complete answer to the question of whether the graph uniquely determine the sign pattern of the inverse, in the case where it is not a tree.
+However, we give a rough sketch for an argument, which can be used to show that the sign pattern of the inverse is not unique for many graphs.
+Specifically, let us consider doubly nonnegative matrices $A$ with a particular graph $\Gamma$ that is not a tree.
+Since $\Gamma$ is not a tree, two different spanning trees of $\Gamma$ can be found, say $\Gamma_1$ and $\Gamma_2$.
+Then, doubly nonnegative matrices with graphs $\Gamma_1$ and $\Gamma_2$ can be constructed, say $A_1$ and $A_2$.
+Since $\Gamma_1$ and $\Gamma_2$ are trees, the sign patterns of the inverses of $A_1$ and $A_2$ are indicated by Theorem 2.
+Indeed, provided that the two graphs have different two colorings, the two inverses have different sign patterns per the theorem.
+Then, via small additive perturbations of $A_1$ and $A_2$, two doubly nonnegative matrices with graph $\Gamma$ can be constructed, whose inverses have different sign patterns.
+Thus, the graph of a doubly nonnegative matrix does not uniquely determine the inverse, provided that it has two spanning trees with different two-colorings.
+This can be seen to include all graphs that are not bipartite.
+Some technical detail is needed to design the small perturbations so that the sign patterns of the inverses are guaranteed and double nonnegativity is maintained; we have not developed this analysis in detail, and hence do not provide a formal result or proof.
 We note that similar questions regarding determination of sign patterns have been studied in the context of sign solvability of linear systems \cite{brualdi}, however to the best of our knowledge these studies do not address the doubly-nonnegative matrix case.

 {\em Remark 2:} The proof of Theorem 2 provides some further characterizations of the entries in the inverse matrix beyond their sign pattern.
 For instance, the block inversion formula clarifies that, for rows of the inverse matrix corresponding to leaf vertices, the off-diagonal entries are a fixed multiple of the corresponding entries of the row corresponding to the parent node.